thedoggybrad/peacefulsearch/README.md

 4.)
 Browse the search results.

 ## Privacy and Safety
 This search engine is 100% safe.
+However, we are not liable for the safety of the links in the search results.
 Google might collect some non-personal information about you like your search history and IP Address.

 ## Instructions for the PWA app installation (Works even you are offline)
 1.)
 Mobile Browsers